marthak1/flashcardapiproject/README.md

 Narrative:
 Scenario: As a user, I want to create new flashcards by entering a question and its corresponding answer.

-Use Case: The user opens the app, clicks “Create New Flashcard,” enters the question (“Word or Phrase”) and its coresponding answer (“Definition or Translation”), and saves the flashcard.
+Use Case: (through a client of this web API)enters the question (“Word or Phrase”) and its coresponding answer (“Definition or Translation”), and saves the flashcard.

 Acceptance criteria:
 Given: a user wants to create a new flashcard